Keele University: Receiving university status

 Growing steadily to 1,200 students, the university college was granted university status in 1962, receiving a new royal charter in January that year, and adopting the name "University of Keele".
 Alternatives were considered, including "The University of Stoke" or "Stoke-on-Trent", but both were rejected because the estate is situated in the borough of Newcastle-under-Lyme.
-"Staffordshire University" was also discussed (this is now the name of the former North Staffordshire Polytechnic).
 The university is a short distance west of the civil parish of Keele, and it was decided to name it after the village.
 It is the only establishment of higher education in the UK to be named after a village, and this has long attracted questions as to its location.
 Together with Reading, Nottingham, Southampton, Hull, Exeter and Leicester, all university colleges founded a short time before or after the First World War, Keele was identified as one of the "younger civic universities" by the Robbins Report.

 In 1968 the Royal Commission on Medical Education (1965–68) issued the Todd Report, which examined the possibility of a medical school being established at Keele.
 It was considered that North Staffordshire would be a good site, having a large local population and several hospitals.
 However, a minimum intake of 150 students each year would be necessary to make a medical school economically and educationally viable, and the university was at that time too small to support a medical school of this size.

+By 1969, Keele University was being described as "the most original innovation in British university education in the 20th century".
+HRH The Princess Margaret, Countess of Snowdon, was the university's Chancellor from 1962 to 1986 – still the longest serving in its history.

 Keele's International Relations Department was founded in 1974 by Alan James and was one of the first institutions to offer a full degree in the subject.
 The Keele World Affairs Group, closely associated, followed suit in 1980.
 Keele's first female professor was appointed to the Chair of Social Work in 1976.
 In 1978, Keele Department of Postgraduate Medicine was created, although it did not cater for undergraduate medical students.